Victorian Lampshades

 Victorian lampshades by Elegance Lamps are constructed using traditional sewing methods and historic shade forms, including bell, dome, and multi-panel silhouettes.
 Materials may include antique silk, period lace, embroidered textiles, hand-dyed fringe, and custom beadwork selected to complement each individual design.

 Each lampshade is created as a single finished work.
-Designs are informed by Victorian decorative traditions while remaining responsive to the materials available at the time of making.
+Designs are informed by Victorian decorative traditions while remaining responsive to the materials available at the time each piece is created.

 One-of-a-Kind Designs